 2. Footwear Modification

-- Rocker-sole shoes — the curved sole rolls the foot through gait without requiring big toe dorsiflexion; highly effective (Hoka, MBT, New Balance rocker models)
+- Rocker-sole shoes — the curved sole rolls the foot through gait without requiring big toe dorsiflexion; effective (Hoka, MBT, New Balance rocker models)

 - Stiff-soled footwear — prevents the shoe from bending at the toe box